-A large number of methods for the determination of medicinal compounds by colorimetric and fluorimetric methods was developed [32,33].
-More than 40 pharmaceuticals were authenticated in 96-well plates using a seven-sensor colorimetric array [34].
+A large number of methods for the determination of medicinal compounds by colorimetric and fluorimetric methods was developed [32, 33].
+More than 40 pharmaceuticals were authenticated in 96-well plates using a 7-sensor colorimetric array [34].
 A penicillin antibiotic ampicillin was detected using colorimetric [35-37] and fluorimetric [38-40] techniques.
-Aggregational, enzymatic, and immune methods with colorimetric detection were developed for another penicillin compound, benzylpenicillin [32,41].
+Aggregational, enzymatic and immune methods with colorimetric detection were developed for another penicillin compound, benzylpenicillin [32, 41].
 Cephalosporins were also successfully determined colorimetrically [42-44] and in some cases fluorimetrically [45].
 Few methods of colorimetric [46] and fluorimetric determination of phenothiazines [47] have been reported.
 Phenothiazines were determined in urine using a chemiluminescent sensor array [48].

 Discrimination and classification tasks are efficiently solved using sensor arrays.
-Operation of an array is based on the pattern recognition of the responses of several lowspecific receptors; the combined data is subjected to chemometric analysis in order to construct a recognition model.
-Optical sensor arrays were extensively used to detect and discriminate small organic molecules, for example, 15 volatile organic solvents with a three-fluorophore array [49], four medicinal compounds and their mixtures with a blend of 4-5 fluorophores [50], and all essential amino acids using a fluorescent quantum dot [51].
+Operation of an array is based on the pattern recognition of the responses of several low-specific receptors; the combined data is subjected to chemometric analysis in order to construct a recognition model.
+Optical sensor arrays were extensively used to detect and discriminate small organic molecules, for example, 15 volatile organic solvents with a three-fluorophore array [49], 4 medicinal compounds and their mixtures with a blend of 4-5 fluorophores [50], and all essential aminoacids using a fluorescent quantum dot [51].
 Aminoglycoside antibiotics were discriminated using two fluorophores in the presence of surfactant micelles [15].
-Poly(p-phenylene-ethynylene) fluorescent polymers of various structure (sometimes with added transition metal ions or surfactants) were used to recognize different compounds: non-steroidal drugs [52], amino acids [53], explosives [54], saccharides [55], and antibiotics: penicillins, cephalosporins, aminoglycosides, quinolons, and others [56].
+Poly(p-phenylene-ethynylene) fluorescent polymers of various structure (sometimes with added transition metal ions or surfactants) were used to recognize different compounds: non-steroidal drugs [52], aminoacids [53], explosives [54], saccharides [55], and antibiotics: penicillins, cephalosporins, aminoglycosides, quinolons and others [56].
 It can be seen that the recognition of small molecules, including pharmaceutical compounds, was performed using various optical arrays.
 The classification of pharmaceuticals thus can be used as a test for the recognition ability of the sensor array prior to its application to real-world samples.

-The sensing platform designed in this study combines the two mentioned response principles: the aggregation-based fluorescence enhancement [19] and the effect of analyte on the redox reaction rate [31], both processes involving carbocyanine dyes (Scheme 1).
+The sensing platform designed in this study combines the two mentioned response principles: the aggregation-based fluorescence enhancement [19] and the effect of analyte on the redox reaction rate [31], both processes involving carbocyanine dyes.
 The purpose of this feasibility study was to demonstrate the potential of the suggested methodology by discrimination of several model compounds of various nature, including structurally related ones.
-The selected model analytes included four cephalosporins (ceftriaxone, cefazolin, cefotaxime, cefotaxime), three phenothiazines (promethazine, promazine, chlorpromazine), and two penicillins (benzylpenicillin, ampicillin).
+The selected model analytes included 4 cephalosporins (ceftriaxone, cefazolin, cefotaxime, cefotaxime), phenothiazines (promethazine, promazine, chlorpromazine), and penicillins (benzylpenicillin, ampicillin).
+Our purpose was to evaluate the discrimination ability of the sensor array and assess the suitability of the designed strategy.